Untangling Financial Lines

 Share this

 A summit where Zurich executives are not only present but there to interact.
-“Here, you feel like people in top management care about you,” says Belen, who has been with Zurich since 2018 after 19 years with American International Group and two with QBE Insurance Group.
+“Here, you feel like people in top management care about you,” said Belen, who has been with Zurich since 2018 after 19 years with American International Group and two with QBE Insurance Group.
 “At other companies, the approach of the senior managers was very, very different.
 Here, it’s more human.
 You feel part of what’s going on, and I like that a lot.”

 Essentially, it’s a suite of products offered by Commercial Insurance led by Sierra Signorelli, the CEO of CI, and casts a wide net of specialized solutions covering a broad spectrum of professional and financial risks.
 It includes directors’ and officers’ liability, which protects the personal assets of corporate directors and officers against claims for wrongful acts in managing a company; professional liability; crime insurance, which protects the company against losses caused by the dishonest acts of its employees; and cyber insurance.